Masterolic/EagleUB/README.md

     [-] STRINGSESSION : Your String Session, You can get this From Repl or BY running String_Gen File Locally [-] MONGO_DB : Your Mongo DB DataBase Url.
     [-] LOG_GRP: Your Log Group/Channel Chat ID.
 This is Very Important and Some Modules Will Not Work Well Without This!
-[+] The fridayUserbot will not work without setting the mandatory vars.
+[+] The EagleUB will not work without setting the mandatory vars.
 ```